aberuwu/CPSC-60500-Assignment-1/README.md

 -Please Note: This program was developed in the C++ language<br/>

 # HOW TO RUN PROGRAM
+NOTE: This program will calculate ALL possible outputs from the given power and limit, near miss values are then sorted by <strong>Relative Miss Ratio</strong>
+ and the lowest relative miss ratio will be printed at the bottom of the screen (#1 = lowest relative miss ratio)<br/>

 -To run program, open the 'Program .EXE' folder<br/>
 -Run the FermantLastTheoremNearMissCalculator.exe program<br/>
 -Upon running the program, you will be greeted with the Near Miss Calculator which will ask for user input<br/>